kettapp/kettapp.github.io/privacy.markdown

 The right to data portability.
 If you wish to receive your personal data in a machine-readable format, you can do so by requesting a copy of your personal data as described above.
 The data will be made available to you in the .json file or other file format.

-To exercise any of the available to you privacy rights, please send a request to support@betterme.world.
+To exercise any of the available to you privacy rights, please send a request to support@kettapp.site.

 ### AGE LIMITATION

 We do not knowingly process personal data from persons under 16 years of age.
-If you learn that anyone younger than 16 has provided us with personal data, please contact us at support@betterme.world.
+If you learn that anyone younger than 16 has provided us with personal data, please contact us at support@kettapp.site.

 ### INTERNATIONAL DATA TRANSFERS